pryv/dev-site/source/guides/webhooks.md

 In case of failure to send an HTTP POST request, such as a response status outside the 200-299 range  or timeout, the webhook will retry the request at exponentially increasing intervals.

-This backpressure mechanism is in place to allow the external service to stabilise in case it is overloaded.
+This backpressure mechanism is in place to allow the external service to stabilise in case it becomes overloaded.

-The number of retries that the webhook will attempt is indicated in its `maxRetries` field, you can monitor its current retry attempt using the `currentRetries` field.
+The number of retries that the webhook will attempt is indicated in its `maxRetries` field.
+You can monitor its current retry attempt using the `currentRetries` field.

 The `maxRetries` parameter can be configured by the Pryv.io platform administrator.